College basketball rankings, scores from every Top 25 team | NCAA.com

-Check out college basketball rankings, scores and the schedule for the top 25 NET rankings on Friday, Jan.
-18. The NET rankings get updated for each day's games.
+The college basketball rankings, scores and schedule for the top 25 NET rankings on Saturday, Jan.
+19, can be found here.
+The NET rankings are updated for each day's games.

 College basketball rankings, scores from every Top 25 team